NikitaKanishchev/NikitaKanishchev/README.md

 ---
 :man_technologist:About ME:
-I`m Russian novice developer, also I start to study UI Interface and Programming at all.:dolphin:
+I`m Russian novice developer, also I start to study UI Interface and Programming at all.:seedling:

 .:computer:I try to study something new everyday, but also I read a lot of books about C#.

-.:seedling:I`m ready to explore new spheres of programming.
+:dolphin:I`m ready to explore new spheres of programming.

 ---